rmuif/web/README.md

 ### Use your own Git repository

-The command `git remote` is another Git command-line utility which is used to manage the set of repositories (”remotes“) whose branches you track.
+The command `git remote` is another Git command-line utility which is used to manage the set of repositories (“remotes”) whose branches you track.
 The options `rm origin` is used to remove the remote named `origin`.
 All remote-tracking branches and configuration settings for the remote are removed.

 ```
 git remote rm origin